-- Hewlett-Packard Fibre Channel Mass Storage Adapters Manual - HP Fibre Channel Fabric Migration Guide - HP FC SNIA HBA API Programmer's Guide (new) - fcmsutil (1M) manpage updated for September 2001 The Tachlite driver enables the HSC Tachlite adapters (A6684A and A6685A), used in the K-, R- and D-Class servers, to have the same fabric capabilities as the PCI Tachlite adapter.
+- Hewlett-Packard Fibre Channel Mass Storage Adapters Manual - HP Fibre Channel Fabric Migration Guide - HP FC SNIA HBA API Programmer's Guide (new) - fcmsutil (1M) manpage

+The Tachlite driver enables the HSC Tachlite adapters (A6684A and A6685A), used in the K-, R- and D-Class servers, to have the same fabric capabilities as the PCI Tachlite adapter.

-For a current list of driver versions, visit the ITRC web site at http://us-support2.external.hp.com.
-To access Fibre Channel HBA support information at ITRC, go to the Knowledge Tree area, then navigate to networks / hp-ux networking / mass storage / fibre channel.
-Once you are at the Fibre Channel page, select the fabric driver reference table in the "at a glance" box.
+For a current list of driver versions, go to the ITRC web site, http://itrc.hp.com.
+Click navigate knowledge trees and response center FAQs.
+After logging in (if necessary), scroll to the Hardware area and navigate the links to networks/mass storage connectivity/fibre channel/technical support.
+Once you are on the Fibre Channel page, select the Tachlite driver table in the "at a glance" box.